-Our Willow Hybrid has ‘willow,’ in its name, but it certainly doesn’t look like the Weeping Willow trees that we’re used to seeing.
-Turns out there are a lot of different willow varieties, and even the Weeping Willow is a hybrid cross.
-These hybrids can be manmade, but also occur very naturally in the wild for willows.
+Our Willow Hybrid has ‘willow’ in its name, but it certainly doesn’t look like the Weeping Willow trees that we’re used to seeing.
+Well, there are a lot of different willow varieties, and even the Weeping Willow is a hybrid cross.
+These hybrids can be manmade but also occur naturally in the wild for willows.

 The Willow Hybrid is a cross between the Salix Alba and Salix Matsudana.
 The Salix Alba is more commonly known as the ‘White Willow’ due to its light green leaves with white undertones.
 The Salix Alba has upright branches.
-It’s a deciduous variety native to parts of central Asia and Europe.
-This willow variety has very strong wood that’s most commonly used in making cricket bats.
+It’s a deciduous variety native to parts of central Asia and Europe and boasts very strong wood that’s most commonly used in making cricket bats.
 Tannin is also found in the bark, which is used to tan leather.

 The Salix Matsudana is a fast growing willow variety that’s more commonly known as the ‘Chinese Willow’.
 It’s native to Northern China and is known for its weeping branches, fast growth, and small narrow green leaves.
 Salix Matsudanas are often used as beautiful ornamental trees.

 Willow Hybrids also create wind breaks.
-If your yard has big cold drafts that come in, you can use a few Willow Hybrids to block it!
-Wind can actually cause a little trouble for more sensitive trees, like flowering or fruiting trees.
-It may be worth your while to create a wind screen for them.
-Also, if your drive way builds up a lot of snow, use a few willow hybrids to block it and keep your driveway clear.
+If your yard has big, cold drafts that come in, you can use a few Willow Hybrids.
+Also, if your driveway builds up a lot of snow, use a few Willow Hybrids to block it and keep your driveway clear.

-The strong root system also helps prevent erosion.
+Also, the strong root system helps prevent erosion.
 They’re perfect to plant on the sides of hills and gullies.
-Also, Willow Hybrids are commonly used in areas that are prone to flooding in order to help control rising water levels.
-If your yard is prone to flooding, or has annoying puddles that seem to stay for days, Willow Hybrids can help!
+Also, Willow Hybrids are commonly used in areas that are prone to flooding, helping to control rising water levels.

-Aside from those obvious benefits, Willow Hybrids are perfect for ornamental trees.
-They’re beautiful!
-Either has a hedge, privacy fence, or standing on their own, Willow Hybrids have beautiful deep green leaves!
-They provide a beautiful back drop for homes and more colorful plants to pop against.
+Aside from those obvious benefits, Willow Hybrids are perfect as ornamental trees.
+Deep green leaves provide a beautiful backdrop for homes and more colorful plants to pop against.

 Willow Hybrid Care

-Willow Hybrids will thrive in full to partial sunlight, and will tolerate your natural soil.
-Just be sure that your trees get enough water.
-Willow Hybrids are thirsty trees, and often do extremely well planted near rivers and ponds.
-Make sure that they get at least an inch of water a week, and increase the amount of water they get during times of drought.
+Plus, Willow Hybrids will thrive in full to partial sunlight and tolerate your natural soil.
+Just be sure that your trees get enough water – they do extremely well planted near rivers and ponds.
+Make sure they get at least an inch of water each week, and increase watering during times of drought.
 For a deep watering, hold your hose at the base of each tree and count to 20.
 Place mulch around the bases of your trees in order to retain moisture and keep weeds at bay.

-Prune your Willow Hybrid in the early spring.
-Make your cuts at 45 degree angles facing upwards to promote new growth.
+Lastly, prune your Willow Hybrid in the early spring.
+Make your cuts at 45-degree angles, facing upwards, to promote new growth.
 Cut branches towards the inside to thin your tree.
-To heavily prune your trees and maintain their size cut the branches back to about 1/3rd of their original size.
+To heavily prune your trees and maintain their size, cut the branches back to about 1/3rd of their original size.